tig1795/timog_portfolio/content/project/chefkoch/index.md

 ---
-title: Crafting a User-Friendly Prototype for Enhanced Chefkoch.de Experience
+title: Creating functional Prototype for Chefkoch.de
 summary: A functional prototype for a more user-friendly version of the Chef website was created, and an SQL database was integrated.
 The prototype had to have specific functions, such as a login, registration, and search bar.
 tags:
   - WD